F1PFC/TTN_GPS_Tracker/Readme.md

     Transmit FM Tone - Done

 Note that at reset the default LoRa device frequency is 434.000Mhz.
 The program changes the frequency to 868.000Mhz (shown as New Frequency) and transmits an FM tone.
-You could use an SDR to listen for the tone.
+You could use a software defined radio (SDR) to listen for the tone.

 ## Setting up the TTN Console